complete-confusion/complete-confusion/docs/source/quickstart.rst

 ----------

 - Check out the :doc:`api` for detailed function documentation
-- See :doc:`examples` for more use cases
+- See :doc:`notebooks/index` for more use cases